 Yarn: Loops & Threads Impeccable Solids (Aran Weight #4)

 Have you heard of a pajama eater before?
 It’s a cute and clever place for kiddos to store their pajamas when they change clothes in the morning.
 And it looks infinitely better than having the pajamas strewn about the floor!
-You can crochet this friendly dino Pajama Eater using just single and double crochet stitches.
+You can crochet this friendly dino pattern Pajama Eater using just single and double crochet stitches.

 Designer: MB Stitches